 Creating habitat for wildlife in your backyard means you won’t have to go far to enjoy nature and can help wildlife thrive too!

 Suitable habitat for many species is declining, especially in urban and suburban areas.
 In addition to losing natural spaces to development, roads break up habitat and make travel more dangerous for wildlife as they search for necessities.
 Wildlife need food, water, shelter, and places to raise young—each within an animal’s home range.
-Providing one or all of these necessities in your backyard can help wildlife survive in the matrix of urban/suburban habitat.
+Providing one or all of these necessities in your backyard can help wildlife survive in urban and suburban habitat.

 Learn how to create quality habitat for wildlife in your backyard.
 Even small habitat improvements can make a big difference for wildlife!
 When combined with the efforts of your neighbors and others in your community, you can provide all the resources wildlife need to survive.

-Give space for existing native plants to grow by removing non-native, invasive vegetation in your yard.
-Non-native, invasive vegetation can outcompete native plants and do not provide quality nutrition for wildlife.
-Because native vegetation has adapted to local conditions, they require less maintenance than non-native plants once established.
+Give space for existing native plants to grow by removing invasive, exotic vegetation, like autumn olive, bamboo, Chinese privet, English ivy, mimosa, and nandina.
+Invasive, exotic vegetation can outcompete native plants and do not provide quality nutrition for wildlife.
+Because native vegetation has adapted to local conditions, it requires less maintenance than exotic plants once established.